wikiti/beautiful-jekyll/_posts/2016-12-12-rails-download-link-counter.md

 - *But... the `ApplicationController#register_path_request` is not called anywhere!
 How do we use it?*

 That's a good question!
 Well use [`after_action`](http://apidock.com/rails/v4.0.2/AbstractController/Callbacks/ClassMethods/after_action) callback in one of our controllers to call this method.
-For example, imagina that we have the following controller:
+For example, imagine that we have the following controller:

 ```rb
 class FilesController < ApplicationController